Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Vemik wouldn’t let Ferd have *all* the fun.
 He proved he knew what he was doing and went to work on her lower back.
 "Maybe I can teach him something, too…" His reward was a happy purr from Singer, who relaxed and poured herself more completely across their laps.

-It was...nice.
+It was... nice.
 They traded stories around the fire, eating meat as it sizzled on the rocks.
 Kids came to play, while Ferd told his own tales of adventure and mayhem among the sky-tribes.
 Vemik sighed happily (and a bit jealously) about the stories, wishing maybe he’d been there...
 But he had his Singer!
 Vemik moved onto her tail, while her hands found parts on both of them that needed a little attention…

 Oh, *yes.* It was *good* to be home!

 She didn’t do anything *too* strong, though.
 She was just teasing them for now, so Vemik had to bite his tongue and resist his building urges.
 Wicked woman!
-He’d tried to wiggle it out of her grasp...maybe worm it into somewhere warm and slick, but she had a nice, *strong* grip…
+He’d tried to wiggle it out of her grasp... maybe worm it into somewhere warm and slick, but she had a nice, *strong* grip…

 So when Professor Daniel arrived, everyone sat up, all laziness and indulgence forgotten.
 A nice joint of meat was offered and gladly accepted, while his own Giving of herbs and precious *black-pepper* was snatched up by Singer, before anyone wasted it.
 Peppercorns were for stews and jerky first!

 Daniel looked at the two of them, caught suddenly without a delightful woman in their laps, one who had obviously been giving them both the *best* kind of attention...
 He laughed, knowingly, and decided to tease them a bit.
 "Hello!
 Having a fun evening, I see?"

-*"Good* evening!" they both agreed in hooting amusement, then trilled at voicing the idea at exactly the same time.
+"*Good* evening!" they both agreed in hooting amusement, then trilled at voicing the idea at exactly the same time.
 It would have devolved into wrasslin’ but one of Vemik’s own ran up and pulled at Daniel’s shorts.
 "Tell us a story!" she said in the People’s words.

 "Of course," he replied in English.
 "I’ve just memorized this one…" Vemik sat up and paid attention, and suddenly everyone in the village was gathering.
 The man of the watch sent word out to the other villages by radio, so they would be broad-casting it for everyone to listen in.
 Professor had a new story for the People!
 Or, well.
 New-old.

 *"Not so long ago, in the village of La Mancha, a place of which I have no desire to mention, there lived one of those gentlemen that keep a lance in the rack, a shield, a lean horse, and a greyhound for running…"*

 Vemik had met both a horse and a greyhound.
 Horses were impressive animals, and probably tasty!
 Wouldn’t want to get kicked by *those* haunches, though.
-Greyhounds...well, they were dogs, and that was good, but they were never halfway up a tree: they either ran with all the speed, or slept with all the sleep.
+Greyhounds... well, they were dogs, and that was good, but they were never halfway up a tree: they either ran with all the speed, or slept with all the sleep.
 They didn’t seem to know *how* to dog like other dogs.

 It was a funny story!
 Vemik hadn’t been keeping notes as he listened, and was worried he might be forgetting stuff…

-But, well...no!
+But, well... no!
 He remembered everything, just like he always used to.
 That was happening more and more for him, and this was a good day for that.
 Before his fight in New York, he’d been able to remember anything anyone ever said to him, exactly as they said it.
 He’d been able to do that since before his trial of manhood, and he’d been able to remember more than just words, too.
 Colors, shapes, how things were connected to other things…

 That had been Taken from him in New York.
 He’d had to learn how to keep notes, take a notebook with him everywhere and write down *everything* so he didn’t forget.
 Or, re-remember when he inevitably *did.* That had a ‘silver lining’ as Professor called it; other people could read along with his thinking and *Shooster* in New York was particularly happy about all that.
 He’d been so *sad* about the whole thing, but Vemik had lived, so…